js-data-tools/js-helpers/README.md

 ## Examples

-### Transforming Objects
+### Serializing to JSON

-Normalizing plain JS objects to make them more readable (in JSON)
+Reordering properties in the plain JS objects to make them more readable (in JSON)

 ```js
 const { reorderProperties } = require("@js-data-tools/js-helpers");